1 Department of Anesthesiology and Intensive Care Medicine, University Hospital Greifswald, Ferdinand-Sauerbruch-Straße, D-17475 Greifswald, Germany.

 We collected a total of 20 consecutive CONTRAfluranTM AGCs in two different ORs in this prospective single-centre exploratory observational study.

-We mostly took care of patients for ear, nose and throat surgery in the first OR (referred to as OR1).
+The first OR (referred to as OR1), was dedicated to ear, nose and throat surgery.
+Here, a median number of five cases per day were treated, mostly with supraglottic airways.
+All cases were inducted and emerged from anesthesia in the OR.
 The first and second case each day were generally children, where we did inhaled inductions with a fresh gas flow in the range of the minute ventilation of the respective child.
 The following cases were mostly adults.
-We mostly used supraglottic airways.
-All cases, in median five cases per day, were inducted and emerged from anaesthesia in the OR.

-All anaesthesia cases were performed at the discretion of the anaesthesiologist in charge in clinical routine according to our local standard operating procedures.
+All anaesthesia cases were performed at the discretion of the anaesthesiologists in charge in clinical routine according to our local standard operating procedures.
 Following these, a minimal or metabolic flow (< 0.5 l.min-1, mostly 0.3 l.min-1) was used during the steady state phase in all cases.
 We did recorded neither the patient data, the type of anaesthesia, the induction strategy nor the airway used because of the exploratory, pragmatic and anonymous character of the study.

 We used the Draeger connect software (Draeger Medical Deutschland GmbH, Luebeck, Germany) to determine the number, duration and type of anaesthesia cases.